yoheimuta/RxMusicPlayer/README.md

 - Push to the branch: git push origin your-new-feature
 - Submit a pull request

+## Bug Report

+While any bug reports are helpful, it's sometimes unable to pinpoint the cause without a reproducible project.

+In particular, since RxMusicPlayer depends on RxSwift that is prone to your application program mistakes, it's more essential to decouple the problem.

+Therefore, I highly recommend that you submit an issue with that project.
+You can create it like the following steps.

+- Fork it
+- Create your feature branch: git checkout -b your-bug-name
+- Add some changes under the Example directory to reproduce the bug
+- Commit changes: git commit -m 'Add a reproducible feature'
+- Push to the branch: git push origin your-bug-name
+- Share it in your issue

+NOTE: If you can't prepare any reproducible code, you have to explain the detail precisely and clearly so that I can reproduce the problem.

 ## License

 The MIT License (MIT)